 I read a lot of comments in the run-up to our visit about how Plitvice was not suitable for children, though these were often written by people without children!

-Our three children loved their visit but, as with any trip with kids, Plitvice with children just requires a bit of forward planning.
+Our three children loved their visit but, as with any trip in Croatia with kids, Plitvice with children just requires a bit of forward planning.

 Go early or late when it is cooler and quieter.
 Try to avoid high season if you can (very difficult to do if you are restrained by school holidays like we are)!